 "The key ingredient is giving the audience what they expected to get.
 If I'm there to escape, let me escape.
 If I'm there to be taught, teach me.
 But, don't suck me in, thinking I'm going to escape and then teach me.
 You've caught me off guard.
 You'd say, 'I've been had,' and you'd leave."

 About This Interview

-Dick Clark (1929-2012) was interviewed for one-and-a-half hours in Burbank, CA. Clark shares how he first got into television hosting, and outlines the rise of American Bandstand from a local Philadelphia show to a national phenomenon.
+In his one-and-a-half hour Archive interview, Dick Clark (1929-2012) shares how he first got into television hosting, and outlines the rise of American Bandstand from a local Philadelphia show to a national phenomenon.
 He explains his involvement with the payola scandals of the 1950s, the origins of New Year's Rockin' Eve, and his hosting duties on the game show $10,000 Pyramid.
 Clark recalls working with Johnny Carson to produce Bloopers and Practical Jokes, discusses forming Dick Clark Productions, and details the role of a producer.
 He also describes the challenges of producing live awards shows, and speaks of what he believes to be the secret to live TV.
-James Moll conducted the interview on July 29, 1999.
+James Moll conducted the interview in Burbank, CA on July 29, 1999.

 With a career spanning fifty years, Dick Clark is one of television's most successful entrepreneurs of program production.
 Often acknowledged more for his youthful appearance than for his business acumen, Clark nevertheless has built an impressive production record since the 1950s with teen dance shows, prime-time programming, television specials, daytime game shows, made-for-television movies, and feature films.